ooshhub/r20customCompendium/README.md

 - A rejigging of the customCompendium5e.js and helpers5e.js code (or, more honestly, "complete rewrite") to split the functions into generic and sheet-specific groups.
 I think real coders call this 'decompositioning' or something.
 I call it 'de-ooshing', or sometimes, 'un-potating' the code.
 This will make it pretty easy to add new sheets - at the moment, it's semi-hard-coded (that sounds.... all kinds of wrong) for the 5e sheet.
 - A few things mentioned above (mostly simple functions for Resource sections and linked data) and potentially an interface to add/edit linked data.

 # Development, and the idiot responsible

+I'm pretty new to coding with no actual IT education.
+This much will be immediately obvious to anyone with any real ability who looks at my code.
+The project started as an exercise in "I wonder if this is even possible?
+How does one even write a browser extension?".
+I didn't even know what JQuery was, exactly, when I started - this is painfully obvious in the code, with some shorthand JQ functions nestled in between wordy, vanilla JS functions operating on the same HTML elements.
+So... apologies in advance if you're going to read through the code, it's a mess!
+I'll endeavour to rewrite and restructure it before packaging properly as an extension.
+The initial development of this whole project was just coming to terms with the interaction between JQ drag & drop, HTML5 drag & drop, and their interactions with each other and the way iframes work when a character sheet is opened.
+[Here is a behind-the-scenes video](https://www.youtube.com/watch?v=AiyJI5Kmcro) of me attempting to tame the drag & drop process.
+You can even see HTML5 getting involved around the 50-second mark.

+I no longer use Roll20 for games, and never got involved with any Homebrew - so there's probably a bunch of improvements to usability that haven't occurred to me.
+I'd also be happy to handball the whole project to someone else who's more actively involved with Roll20, and a better coder.
+The last part probably applies to most of the population of Earth.

+Anyways, if you're interesting in the code, some pointers:
+  - bootstrap.js - the only extension-scope script.
+This can only communicate with the injected scripts via the customEvent element inserted into the page.
+It uses a pretty script injection method to insert the rest of the code into the browser window.
+Worth noting that no Roll20 code is modified or patched.
+  - scripts/menu.js - the core UI HTML, JS and JQ
+  - scripts/extendUI.js - Mutation Observer for sheet opening events, and extended functions for the UI - drag & drop, drawing the data table
+  - scripts/classes.js - definitions for CCItem and CCCollection
+  - scripts/helpers.js - all manner of Helper functions, from Roll20 stuff to HTML insertion & manipulation
+  - systems/roll20_5e/customCompendium5e.js - the core data manipulation functions for moving data in & out.
+This is the code in most urgent need of a rewrite, and also some of the oldest code in the project.
+There's a bunch of stuff in here that needs to be split to another module of generic functions, and the 5e-specific parts can easily be condensed into a much more efficient module
+  - systems/helpers5e.js - helper functions specific to the 5e sheet.
+This also needs an overhaul, mostly to be organised into a template-y kind of structure to make it easier to rewrite the functions for other character sheets
+  - systems/sheetFluffer5e.js - a seperate injection inside the character sheet iframe.
+Anything that needs to run inside the character sheet iframe needs to be in here.
+Communication with the outside world is via the customEvents element.
+  - utils/occCC.js - this awkwardly-named file contains the custom dialog Class and functions.
+It's a bit of a mess, again probably needs the generic, reusable code to be properly separated from the project-specific bits.
+  - utils/FileSaver.js - external library for the Import/Export functions
+  - style/cc.css - I beg you not to look in here.
+My CSS-fu is dreadful.
+Like "I just punched myself in the genitals" awful.